 Different researchers have written and spoken about different approaches such as the “teach-back” method whereby you ask the patient something along the lines of, ”I want to be sure I didn’t miss anything in my explanation to you, can you please tell me what you remember about X, Y, Z.” Providing a highlighter or little sticky flags for the prospective subject to note areas of confusion, or providing the subject with a pad of paper and pen to jot down questions might be helpful (if you aren’t working with an e-consent system that has some of these capabilities electronically).
 If there are no questions or highlights this in and of itself may tell you something, and if there are questions you could possibly probe further.
 Such as, ”I see that you had a question about X, tell me more about what was confusing about this section.”
 It really is an “art” to finessing the conversation and not appearing like you are quizzing the subject per se.
 Getting the candidate to talk is really the key — prompting them in any way that seems appropriate to the situation.
 Once they start talking, you can get a sense of what they understand and where you might have to go back and clarify points.

-Watch these free, on-demand webinars to learn more methods for improving the informed consent process and reducing the number of consent declines:
+Want to learn more?
+Watch our on-demand webinars, “The Art of Conducting an Effective Informed Consent Discussion” and “Making Your Consent Forms Readable: The Why and the How,” to learn more methods for improving the informed consent process and reducing the number of consent declines.